 Consequently, the parties to the cao have agreed to launch discussions with various other parties involved in employee participation: with input from both the employers and employees, from both employee participation bodies and trade union participation bodies, and from both the national cao roundtable and the local consultative bodies.
 The aim of these discussions is the arrive at a renewed positioning for employee participation.
-As a kick-off, a strategic conference was held in mid-2011 at which employee participation in a broad sense was reviewed and reconsidered.

-Further to the advice issued by the Employee Participation Advisory Board at the end of 2013, the parties have agreed the following:
+Further to the advice issued by the Employee Participation Advisory Board, the parties have agreed the following: